bablr-lang/dev/docs/getting-started.md

 ### Debugging

 Debugging is easiest in VSCode at the moment.
-Try `pnpm run link-packages` before debugging: it ensures your breakpoints will hit by coercing pnpm to use in-tree source files instead of shipped code.
+You should be able to hit breakpoints defined in any repository.

+This works using a custom `postinstall` script which does something like `rm repos/*/node_modules/@bablr`.
+This allows resolution of in-org dependencies to fall back to what is configured in this `dev` repo.
+PNPM handles the workspace linking because in `dev` we specify that the versions we depend on are semver `*`.
+This is a workaround for a limitation of PNPM.